Equivalent Conditions for the Synchronization of Identical Linear Systems over Arbitrary Interconnections: Conclusions

-{ We have provided necessary and sufficient conditions for the synchronization of identical linear SISO systems, both in the continuous-time and in the discrete-time case, which do not require any assumption on the graph (whose topology is just assumed to be time-invariant), including a guaranteed rate of convergence to the synchronization set.
-The same conditions apply also to systems where a direct input-to-output channel is present. }
+We have provided necessary and sufficient conditions for the synchronization of identical linear SISO systems, with a guaranteed convergence rate, both in the continuous-time and in the discrete-time case.
+Our conditions do not require any assumption on the graph, whose topology is just assumed to be time-invariant.
+Moreover, the proposed conditions also apply to systems where a direct input-to-output channel is present.
+While our conditions have been shown to be strategic for performance optimization in distributed feedback design in our preliminary work \citep{zaupa2023}, future work includes reinterpreting the main results of this paper for special classes of nonlinear systems, such as Lur'e systems with special sector-bounded nonlinearities.
+Our Lyapunov construction with non-identical diagonal blocks could also be exploited to reduce the conservatism of certain existing conditions addressing certain nonlinear synchronization problems.